ian-flores/boristats/content/page/about.md

 ## About Ian

 Ian is a data scientist with experience working with government agencies, NGO's and educational institutions in Puerto Rico, the United States and Canada.
 He holds a Master's of Data Science from the University of British Columbia and a Bachelor's in Integrative Biology from the University of Puerto Rico.
-Ian works at Jumping Rivers implementing data science solutions and developing open source educational materials.
+Ian works as a freelance data scientist implementing data science solutions and developing open source educational materials.
 You can find him at:

 - [LinkedIn](https://linkedin.com/in/ian-flores-siaca)
 - [GitHub](https://github.com/ian-flores)